 There are four flag variables included on this file (RXFLG, IMPFLAG, PCIMPFLG, and INPCFLG).
-Starting in 2014, the variable CLMOMFLG (indication that a prescribed medicine event went through the Charge Payment (CP) section of the HC) is removed from the file.

 RXFLG indicates whether or not there was any imputation performed on this record for the NDC variable, and if imputed, from what source the NDC was imputed.
 If no imputation was performed, RXFLG = 1.
 If the imputation source was another PC record, RXFLG = 2.
 Similarly, if the imputation source was a secondary, proprietary database and not the PC database, RXFLG = 3.